 First Thing people mostly ask,

 We mostly share our experience about feeding the discus.
-When discus is in early stage of age they eat food many times day.
-With the increase of age factor it become easy to feed them.
+When discus is in the early stage of age they eat food many times day.
+With the increase of age factor, it becomes easy to feed them.
 Follow the points given below for better growth of your fish.